danep93/mynewwebsite/content/posts/what-is-a-name.md

 While our overall accuracy went down after switching from two-way to three-way classification, it makes sense.
 While initially our model had a 50% chance of getting any prediction correct, now it has a 33% chance, and there are many names where it’s a toss up (Taylor, Charlie, Alex ect...).
 In fact, let’s try some of those out.

 First, it's important to ensure that none of these "testing" words appear in our training dataset.
-Otherwise it's cheating, because our model has already seen them and seen the correct label
+Otherwise it's cheating because our model has already seen them and seen the correct label

 {{< highlight go "linenos=table,linenostart=1" >}}
 training_names = [sequence_to_string(x) for x in X_train]